 Why is my grey hair so dry?

-We’ve talked about the scalp producing less sebum as we age.
+We’ve talked about the scalp producing less sebum as we age and treatments for dry grey hair.
 With less of this natural oil, grey hair tends to have a rougher, drier texture.
 There are ways to combat dry hair.
 Try these simple changes reduce dryness and maintain moisture in grey hair.

 - Regular conditioning and a weekly hair mask treatment will help to build and retain moisture in dry, grey hair.